continuous-symmetry-measure/proteincsm/README.md

 * openbabel's python bindings (`pip install openbabel`)
 * numpy (`pip install numpy`)

-Because installing openbabel correctly is a delicate and bug-prone process, an alternative method of installing CSM is available using Conda, and is described in the file conda_install_instructions.txt
+Because installing openbabel correctly is a delicate and bug-prone process, an alternative method of installing ProteinCSM is available using Conda, and is described in the file conda_install_instructions.txt

 ### INSTALLATION